 "It was a part of just the lifestyle there, " he said.
 "Understanding your mental health and wellness.
 Understanding that there it’s not looked at as taboo in the community."

-Therapy helped him uncover his trauma and deal with it.
+Therapy helped him uncover and address his trauma

 Henry Farmer's upbringing in Maywood, Illinois was different than Gharreau's.
 Farmer's parents divorced when he was young, but his father was still a part of his life.